codersforcauses/bluecrew/documentation/docs/staff.md

 ![Screenshot](img/view-challenges.png)

 To create a new challenge, press the "Add Challenge" button in the top right.
 You can view and/or edit the details of an existing challenge by clicking on that challenge in the list of challenges.
 This will bring you to a form with the ability to view/modify the name, description, type, and point-value of the challenge.
-The challenge's ID and total number of completitions by users playing the bingo game is also displayed.
+The challenge's ID and total number of completions by users playing the bingo game is also displayed.

 ![Screenshot](img/edit-challenge.png)